Provismet/LilyPanel/README.md

 The example executes 20 steps, each with a duration of 50ms (1 second in total).

-It is recommended to look at the examples provided in the settings json in Inochi Session and experiment with this system.
+Durations are not overly intuitive, and I do recommend experimenting with the examples as well as visualising them in Inochi Session.